Too many websites look the same as their competition. If you want users to remember your site it needs to stand out from the crowd.

 A quite beautiful collection of elements none of our clients will have the courage to ever use!

-It is certainly true that Headscape work for some very conservative clients.
+It is certainly true that Headscape works for some very conservative clients.
 However, there is a danger we give up without trying.
 It is easy to slip into the same old routine because we have convinced ourselves that nothing more is possible.
 We have a navigation bar, header, footer and content area in the same old places because we know that will get approved.

 Even if we believe a client might approve something more adventurous, it can be hard to change our mindsets.
 After all, websites are meant to look a certain way… aren’t they?